klauza/bhutan-hotel-app/README.md

 ## About
+`app` :
+It's a handracfted frontend application with my authorship, made with tools like React, Redux and styled-components.

+`project` :
 "Bhutanotel" is an abstract hotel facility located in the capitol of Bhutan - Thimphu. <br/>
-The hotel offers a set of high standard rooms and many attractions around the place. <br/>
+The hotel offers for a newcomer a set of high standard apartments to rent; a guide to hire or car to lease.<br/>
 The enterprise was founded for travellers and world-explorers to provide them a cosy, luxury and pleasant place to stay between their demanding adventures. <br/>
-A newcomer can hire a guide or rent a car in this place to speed up the exploration of this beautiful country. <br/>

 <br/>